Our Women’s empowerment group doing their ‘chicken dance’

 You used to say 100% of the monies went to the project; what changed?

 We used this model for 19-years, but it doesn’t work.
 Yes, we can ask our big donors to be angel funders to make it seem like your donation is going “100%” but in all reality you either work for free, or someone pays.
-We tried the free method for almost two decades…
+We tried the absolute free method of NO salaries whatsoever for almost two decades…

 If a charity says 100% and is paying salaries that is a clue that they are probably paying another charity to do the work for them.
 (Check to see if they have “partners”).
 Whilst there is nothing wrong with this practice it is misleading as they give your ‘donation’ to another organization that has its own set of expenses.

 Why do NGO’s say they are helping Africa, is this what “Africa” is asking for?

 There is only one non-Kenyan on our decision making Hospital Board.
 All the requests we get for the work we do comes 100% from Africans living in Africa.
 Only with our org. being based in America are we successfully able to fund raise.
 We have tried the method of fund raising in both continents; Africa & Americas – for us one works, one doesn’t.

 Can I see your projects on google maps?

 Of course!
 Google; Shoe4africa + Eldoret, Kenya and you can zoom in our hospital.
 The schools are there too.
 Want to start a project with us, we’ll fix on the co-ordinates and zoom you in form your armchair.
 Check out the hospital!

 For a long time we worked truly as a Volunteer charity, for 19-years (1995-2014) no one took a salary.
 The work became overwhelming, time consuming beyond a concept of normal time, travel in two continents; a labor of love turned into a total time vortex.
 People thought we weren’t an official charity either as we didn’t pay a staff.
 The concept of all-volunteer started to backfire.